eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 It is your responsibility as a reader to be cautious on what you read on the internet.

 I make **no** promises that I will:
-- Always will avoid vulgar language
+- Always avoid vulgar language
 - Always provide strictly factual information
 - Refrain from writing posts that may contain literary spoilers
 - Please everyone